zejiang-unsw/zejiang-unsw.github.io/_software/WQM.md

 # Citation
 Jiang, Z., & Johnson, F. (2023).
 A New Method for Postprocessing Numerical Weather Predictions Using Quantile Mapping in the Frequency Domain.
-Monthly Weather Review. doi:https://doi.org/10.1175/MWR-D-22-0217.1
+Monthly Weather Review, in press. doi:https://doi.org/10.1175/MWR-D-22-0217.1

 # Code for reproducible results in the paper